aomlomics/tourmaline/README.md

 Run Deblur or DADA2 to generate ASV feature tables and representative sequences.
 This is akin to OTU picking.

 * Denoise amplicon data using Deblur or DADA2 to generate ASV feature tables (BIOM).
 Use paired-end mode (DADA2 only) if sequence and amplicon lengths permit.

+Perform quality control and add to QC summary (Step 6) before proceeding.

 * Summarize tables and representative sequences (ASVs).
-Record results in Quality Control summary tables.
 * Use table summary to determine appropriate rarefaction depth.
 * Use representative sequences summary to determine length distribution of sequences.